bchelste/puzzle_solver/README.md

     - -h heuristic (manhtn, euclid, hamm)
     - -s search (greedy, uniform (for uniform-cost search)
  - also you can put file with puzzle from generator (make gen3s - for solvable, make gen3u - for unsolvable)

+---
+"open" set is emplemented with std::priority_queue "closed" set is emplemented with std::unordered_set